will-wenbo-work/WenboGo/README.md

 3, data flattener, we flatten the payload to make seach faster.

+4, UUID generator

-4, localing search indexing
+5, localing search indexing

-5, request/email validation
+6, request/email validation

+7, avoid over-engineering

 # What's not so cool about this project
 1, test coverage (WIP)